addania/coding/src/pages/TypeScript.md

 tsc --init
 ```

-> It will initial the whole folder as a typescript project.
+> It will initiate the whole folder as a typescript project.
 It will also create `tsconfig.json` file.

 > Now we will be able to run just `tsc` in the terminal and it will compile all the .ts files in our project.